squirrel-project/squirrel_nav/README.md

 ## Creating a 3D Octomap Localising in a 2D Map

 To generate a 3D map of scene the pose of the robot must be known.
-For this, perform the localisation routine as described in the section above.
+For this, perform the localisation procedure as described in the section above.
 Once the robot is localised, launch the octomap server routine.

 ```bash